 They launched their first wheel for PC, which was the Le Mans model.
 Following that, Fanatec launched their first fully licensed PlayStation sim racing wheel with the Speedster 2.
 Later down the line, Fanatec started working with Turn10, the company behind the Forza Motorsport series of games.
 This led to some of the most innovative console wheel technology on the market at the time.

 Fast forward a little further and Fanatec have produced some of the best sim racing wheels that money can buy.
 They have several different models, now solely based on direct drive wheel bases, with a focus on quality.
 They are known for their “Germaneering,” and each wheel they produce is made from the highest quality materials and utilizes some of the most advanced technology available.

 Not Just Steering Wheels

-Aside from steering wheels, Fanatec also produces a large range of other sim racing products.
+Aside from steering wheels, Fanatec also produce a large range of other sim racing products.
 These range from pedal and gear shifter bundles, to seats and other more specific accessories for your rig.
 The brand is a very versatile one, with lots on offer for sim racers of all experience levels.

 Fanatec are the ideal choice for both console and PC gamers, and their focus is really on the intermediate to advanced sim racer.
-However, their entry level wheels are definitely still usable for beginners, and they will serve as a great introduction to what can be accomplished with a sim racing wheel.
+However, their entry level wheels are definitely still great for beginners, and they will serve as a great introduction to what can be accomplished with a high-quality sim racing wheel.

 Notable Fanatec Wheels